 YMMV: James Brown

 - Archive Panic: His discography is rather extensive; many of his earliest albums featured endless instrumental versions and re-recordings of his hits (as was the industry practice at the time).
-Star Time is by far the best buy: four discs full of Brown's greatest and essentials hits.
-In fact, it is so excellent that it won much acclaim and awards.
+Record Label Hip-O Select even spent a few years re-issuing every single one of his singles from 1956 to 1979, culminating in an 11 volume set.
+Star Time is by far the best buy to start off with, featuring four discs full of Brown's greatest and essentials hits.

 - Crowning Moment of Awesome: His electrifying performance at The T.A.M.I.
 Show in 1964, which includes a prime example of his Not Quite Dead cape routine.